stonerlab/Stoner-PythonCode/README.rst

 Version 0.9 is tested with Python 2.7, 3.5, 3.6 using the standard unittest module.

-The development version - which will be 0.10 is tested using **pytest** with Python 3.6, Python 3.7 and Python 3.8.
+Version 0.10 is tested using **pytest** with Python 3.6-3.9 using a github action.

 Citing the Stoner Package